dgoetz/graphing-training/sections/icinga/01_icinga.md

 !SLIDE small
 # Icinga 2 Graphite Feature

-Every part of Icinga 2 is a module, also called feature.
 To add Graphite support to Icinga 2 you need to enable and configure the proper feature.

     @@@Sh
-    # icinga2 feature list
     # icinga2 feature enable graphite

 Edit the configuration for the Graphite feature and enable at least sending of thresholds.